 - What steels are available for 3D printing?

 - How can the quality of raw materials be controlled and maintained?

 - How do process parameters need to be selected and how do they impact the material properties?

 - What is the impact/importance of heat treatment after 3D printing?

 - What is the achievable surface roughness after post-processing and does the surface roughness influence the part properties?

-Although it is not possible to provide a completely comprehensive answer to these questions, the white paper and other documents to be found on the project webpage, provide a starting point for those who want to learn more about 3D printing with steel.
+Although it is not possible to provide a completely comprehensive answer to these questions, the white paper provides a starting point for those who want to learn more about 3D printing with steel.
 The project partners welcome any further questions you might have and are looking forward to support you on your journey towards incorporation of AM in your processes.